High Demand Group or Cult Education and Recovery -- Consultations, Therapy, Workshops, Loved Ones Affected, Mental Health Professionals

 "Domestic violence is a pattern of deliberate behavior to maintain power and control over one's partner.
 In an abusive relationship, the level of violence tends to increase in frequency and severity over time."
 (Center for Domestic Peace, Domestic Violence Facts Sheet, 2013/2014).

 Four years after my mother's death when I was 15, I was recruited into a group I now identify as a high demand group that I was actively involved in for seven years in my young adulthood.
-As I began my clinical practice I worked with clients affected by such groups and relationships, including clergy and domestic abuse.
+As I began my clinical practice in 1992 I worked with clients affected by such groups and relationships, including clergy and domestic abuse.
 With researching the field and with my clinical and personal experience, I recognized that as a population, former members of high demand groups or cults need knowledgeable professional support that is, unfortunately, not easy to find.
 I continue to deepen my knowledge of recovering from cult, high demand/coercively-controlled groups and relationships and I'm grateful for what I learn from clients and other contributors to the field.

 Psychologically and Physically Leaving a High Demand or High Control Group